edespino/cloudberry-site/docs/sys-utilities/createuser.md

 ## Description

-`createuser` creates a new Cloudberry Database role.
+`createuser` creates a new Apache Cloudberry role.
 You must be a superuser or have the `CREATEROLE` privilege to create new roles.
 You must connect to the database as a superuser to create new superusers.

 Superusers can bypass all access permission checks within the database, so superuser privileges should not be granted lightly.